Skip to main content

 Symptoms - Endometriosis

-Endometriosis is a condition where tissue similar to the lining of the womb starts to grow in other places.
+Endometriosis is a common long-term (chronic) condition.
+Is is where tissue that is similar to the lining of the womb (uterus) starts to grow in other places and causes inflammation.

 Tissue may grow in your: